Your shopping cart is empty.

 Discovering Joy's Garden

-An Artist Residency at Musee de La Grande Vigne in 2013 commenced the final steps of Dorothy's healing journey.
-There she developed her fusion mixed media process, combining charcoal drawing and painting thinned washes of oil paint on toned canvas.
-Her palette shifted again, and again in 2015 and 2017, as she travelled to Tuscany for extended residencies.
-Dorothy's most recent trip to Sorrento, ammended her palette once again, adding orchid to her violet hues.
+In 2013, Dorothy commenced the final steps of of her healing journey in France when she was awarded an artist residency at Musee de La Grande Vigne in Dinan.
+There she developed her fusion mixed media process, combining pastel, oil, and watercolor painting.
+Her palette shifted again, and again in 2015 and 2017, as she traveled to Tuscany for extended residencies.
+Her most recent trip to Sorrento, Italy, amended her palette once again, adding orchid to her violet hues.

 Dorothy Fagan's art is included in collections on five continents, including the Musee de La Grande Vigne, Dinan, France, Longwood University Art Museum, U Mass Memorial Hospital, Boston Children's Hospital, Camp LeJeune Mental Health Hospital, Emory University, City University of New York, International Paper, and numerous corporate and private collections.